KhayaDillon/rails-reading-list-manager-project/planner.md

 -drop box to adjust book status
 -drop box to move to another shelf
--(submitting this info goes to book edit)
--(model method - page count must be less than page total)
+-(submitting this info goes to book edit) xx-(model method - page count must be less than page total)

 User Profile
 --username?